swe-students-fall2025/1-specification-hpzg/README.md

 8) As a student who wants to help others find space, I want to submit a quick crowd report (with optional details/photo) so that the app shows up-to-date conditions for everyone.

+9) As a student who want to coordinate collaboration spaces for my group projects, I want to to find spcaes that aren't crowded so we can easily work together.

+10) As a student who is hyper sensitive to loud environments, I want to find a location to study where I wont have to wory about being over stimulated.

+11) As a student who knows a lot of good study spaces on campus, I want to let others know where the best location are to get their work done.

 ## Activity Diagrams